Filter Bank Multicarrier in Massive MIMO: Analysis and Channel Equalization: SINR Analysis

 where $\bPsi_{mm',nn'}^k \triangleq \check{\bpsi}_{mm',nn'}^k \big( \check{\bpsi}_{mm',nn'}^k \big)^{\rm T}$.
 From the above equation, the average power, with averaging over different channel realizations, can be calculated according to \cite[p.~53]{mathai1992quadratic},

 Thus, the SINR can be calculated as given in the following proposition.

-\begin{proposition} In the uplink of an FBMC massive MIMO system with the proposed prototype filter design method and MRC equalization, SINR can be calculated according to (\ref{eqn:SINR_mrc}) on the top of the next page. \end{proposition} \begin{proof} This follows from (\ref{eqn:avg_power_mrc}), and noting that
+\begin{proposition} In the uplink of an FBMC massive MIMO system with MRC combiner and the proposed PDP equalizer, the effective SINR can be calculated according to (\ref{eqn:SINR_mrc}) on the top of the next page. \end{proposition} \begin{proof} This follows from (\ref{eqn:avg_power_mrc}), and noting that

 \end{proof}